JosephMawer/Hackerrank-Challenges/README.md

 # Hackerrank-Challenges
-A collection of answers from hacker rank
+A collection of exercises from hackerrank